citp/privacy-policy-historical/t/th/the/therealreal.com.md

 ### Online Tracking

 Like most websites, we, our service providers, and our third-party partners may collect certain information about your interaction with our Site.
 This information may be stored in log files.
-Information stored in log files may include Internet Protocol (IP) addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and other information.
+Information stored in log files may include IP addresses, browser type, internet service provider (ISP), referring/exit pages, platform type, date/time stamp, and other information.

 We collect this information through the use of cookies and other similar technologies.
 We use this information to analyze demographic and other trends, administer the site, track aggregate usage of the Site, and provide you with relevant advertising.

 Because an industry-standard Do-Not-Track protocol is not yet established, the choices we offer will continue to operate as described in this Privacy Policy independent of any Do-Not-Track signals.

+Where we use cookies on our Site, you may block these at any time.
+To do so, you can activate the setting on your browser that allows you to refuse the setting of all or some cookies.
+However, if you use your browser settings to block all cookies (including essential cookies), you will not be able to access all or parts of our Site or to use all the functionality provided through our Site.

+For detailed information on the cookies we use and the purposes for which we use them, please refer to our cookies policy.
+By continuing to use our Site and/or our services, you are agreeing to our use of cookies as described in our cookies policy.

-Your Privacy Choices, and right to control our use of your personal information, are described below.
+Your Privacy Choices, the legal basis on which we use your personal information and right to control our use of your personal information, are described below.

+### Legal basis for use of your personal information

+In order to comply with European data privacy laws we are required and have considered the legal bases for using your personal information as set out in this Privacy Policy, which are as follows:

+  * our use of your personal information is necessary to perform our obligations under any contract with you (for example, to comply with the terms of use of our Site which you accept by browsing our Site and/or to comply with our contract to provide The RealReal Services); or
+  * our use of your personal information as is necessary to complying with our legal obligations;
+  * where none of the above apply, use of your personal information is necessary for our legitimate interests or the legitimate interests of others (for example, to ensure the security of our Site).

+Our legitimate interests are to:

+  * run, grow and develop our business;
+  * operate our Site;
+  * carry out marketing, market research and business development;
+  * provide goods and services to our customers and consignors, make and receive payment, provide customer services and to know the identity of the customer that we are providing services to; and
+  * place, track and ensure fulfilment of orders with our vendors.

 ## Sharing of Personal Information

 ### Third Parties

-We may provide contractors access to your personal information in the course of assisting in operating our business and providing products or services to you.
-These contractors include vendors and suppliers that provide us with technology, services and/or content for the operation and maintenance of our Site or Service.
+We may need to share your personal information with our contractors in the course of operating our business and providing products or services to you.
+These contractors include vendors and suppliers, including but not limited to payment processors, suppliers of technical and support services, logistic providers, and cloud service providers that provide us with technology, services and/or content for the operation and maintenance of our Site or Service.
+We will also share your personal information with companies that assist us in our marketing, advertising and promotional activities and analytics and search engine providers that assist us in the improvement and optimization of our Site.

 Access to your personal information by these contractors is limited to the information reasonably necessary for the contractor to perform its limited function.
-We require our contractors to keep the personal information they are provided confidential and to comply with the terms of this Privacy Policy.
+We require our contractors to keep the personal information they are provided confidential and to comply with the terms of this Privacy Policy and applicable laws.

 We will not rent, sell or share your personal information with third parties without your consent except to provide you with a product or service you request or as described in this Privacy Policy.

-### Legal Disclaimer
+If you have given your consent for us to use your personal information in a particular way, but later change your mind, you should contact us and we will stop doing so.

+We may also disclose and use anonymized, aggregated reporting and statistics about users of our website and apps or our goods and services and from interactions with us and our brands on social media for the purpose of internal reporting or reporting to our group or other third parties, and for our marketing and promotion purposes.
+None of these anonymized, aggregated reports or statistics will enable our users to be personally identified.

+### Disclosures required by law or for business purposes

 We may disclose personal information pursuant to a request from law enforcement or pursuant to other legal or regulatory process, or as otherwise required by law, or, in our sole discretion, to protect our rights, property or interests, including to enforce this Privacy Policy or our Terms of Service.
 In the event that we are legally compelled to disclose your personal information to a third party, we will make reasonable efforts to notify you unless doing so would violate the law or court order.

-In our sole discretion, we may also disclose information we collect to a third party when we believe it is reasonably necessary to investigate or prevent harm, fraud, abuse, or illegal conduct.
+In our sole discretion, we may also disclose information we collect to a third party when we believe it is reasonably necessary to investigate or prevent harm, fraud, abuse, or illegal conduct, including to enforce or apply our terms and conditions or any other agreement or to respond to any claims, or to protect our rights or the rights of a third party.

-Information collected from this site may also be transferred as part of a merger or other combination, or as part of a restructuring, bankruptcy, transfer of assets, or to our successors in interest.
+We will also disclose your personal information to third parties where it is in our legitimate interests to do so to run, grow and develop our business.
+Information collected from this Site may also be transferred as part of a merger or other combination, or as part of a restructuring, bankruptcy, transfer of assets, or to our successors in interest.

+### Retention of personal information

+We keep your personal information for no longer than necessary for the purposes for which the personal information is processed.
+The length of time we retain personal information for depends on the purposes for which we collect and use it and/or as required to comply with applicable laws and to establish, exercise or defend our legal rights.

+In order to enforce the terms of this Privacy Policy, resolve disputes, or provide information to satisfy applicable governmental laws, regulations, investigations or proceedings, we may need to retain your personal information in our files.
+We will do so in compliance with applicable law.

 ## Your Privacy Choices

 ### Updates to Your Information

-At your request, we will make efforts to update, change or delete personal information The RealReal maintains about you.
-In order to enforce the terms of this Privacy Policy, resolve disputes, or provide information to satisfy applicable governmental laws, regulations, investigations or proceedings, we may need to retain your personal information in our files.
+You can contact us at any time to update, change or delete personal information The RealReal maintains about you.

 ### Choice/Opt-out

-Users who no longer wish to receive our newsletters, alerts, or promotional communications may opt-out of receiving these communications.
+Users who no longer wish to receive our newsletters, alerts, or promotional communications may opt-out of receiving these communications at any time.

+### Rights if you are located in the European union

+If you are accessing our Site and The RealReal Services from the European Union, then you have certain rights in relation to your personal information which are set out below.
+If you would like further information in relation to these or would like to exercise any of them, please contact us by email using the details below at any time.
+You have the right to request that we:

+  * provide access to any personal information we hold about you;
+  * update any of your personal information which is out of date or incorrect;
+  * delete any personal information which we are holding about you;
+  * restrict the way that we process your personal information;
+  * stop processing your personal information for direct-marketing purposes;
+  * provide your personal information to a third party provider of services;
+  * provide you with a copy of any personal information which we hold about you; or
+  * consider any valid objections which you have to our use of your personal information.

+We will consider all such requests and provide our response within a reasonable period (and in any event any time period required by applicable law).
+Please note, however, that certain personal information may be exempt from such requests in certain circumstances.
+If an exception applies, we will tell you this when responding to your request.
+We may request you provide us with information necessary to confirm your identity before responding to any request you make.

 ### How to Exercise Your Choices

 You may notify us of your choices or preferences by accessing your “Account Info” on the Site, or by contacting us as set forth in the “How to Contact Us” section below.

 ## Additional Information

+### Transfers of Personal Information

+The RealReal is based in the United States and therefore personal information collected from this Site and provided in connection with The RealReal Services will be transferred to and processed in the United States, and may be transferred and processed to other countries outside of your country of residence.
+We may also transfer personal information to service providers or other third parties with whom we have contractual agreements.
+Other countries where your personal information may be processed may have different legal protections for personal information than your country of origin, including different standards for access by law enforcement, courts, or other governmental authorities.

+Further details on the steps we take to protect your personal information in these cases is available from us on request by contacting us at any time.

 ### Third Party Websites